StudyNewJob/Reading-Notes/README.md

 Hey!
 My name is Shama.
 I'm a US Army veteran and cyber security professional who's making the addition/skill addition of programming and swe to my professional skill set.

+For me the growth mindset means striving to be the best versions of ourselves every day.

+How do I remind myself?

+1. Never give up
+2. If today was bad tomorrow has the chance to be better
+3. Learn something new every day

 [https://studynewjob.github.io/Reading-Notes/](https://studynewjob.github.io/Reading-Notes/)